Forts, (fractional) zero forcing, and Cartesian products of graphs: Abstract

 \section{Abstract}

-The (disjoint) fort number and fractional zero forcing number are introduced and related to existing parameters including the (standard) zero forcing number.
-The fort hypergraph is introduced and hypergraph results on transversals and matchings are applied to the zero forcing number and fort number.
-These results are used to establish a Vizing-like lower bound for the zero forcing number of a Cartesian product of graphs for certain families of graphs, and a family of graphs achieving this lower bound is exhibited.
+The fort hypergraph, the fort number, and the fractional zero forcing number are introduced.
+The fort number and the fractional zero forcing number are determined for well-known graph families and Vizing-like lower bounds are established for these parameters.
+Results on hypergraph transversals and matchings and their fractional versions are applied to the zero forcing number, fort number, and fractional zero forcing number, establishing a Vizing-like lower bound for the zero forcing number of a Cartesian product of graphs for certain families of graphs.
+A family of graphs achieving this lower bound is exhibited.